WrightDanG/FromVin/README.md

 ## Attribution
-- Primary credit goes to the Boutique Ado project, of which a majority of the store functionality is inherited from.
+- A significant credit goes to the Boutique Ado project, of which a majority of the store functionality is inherited from.
 - External links to wine tasting guides found at the [WineFolly](https://winefolly.com/) resource.
 - Assistance with adding Django messages found at [Ordinarycoders.com](https://www.ordinarycoders.com/blog/article/django-messages-framework)
 - Assistance with deploying static files with heroku found at [dev.to](https://dev.to/developerroad/tutorial-deploying-a-django-app-on-heroku-4k6o)